The Last Supper (2014 film): Production

 Unni Mukundan lost 17 kilograms to play the role of a computer hacker.
-While filming in Nelliampathi, Unni Mukundan fell in a river.
+While filming in Nelliampathi, Mukundan fell in a river.

 Soundtrack

 Music by Gopi Sundar.
 Pearle Maaney sung the song "Belly".

 Release

 The film was initially scheduled to release on 2 May, but was postponed to 9 May.
 The film released alongside God's Own Country and My Dear Mummy.

 Reception

 A critic from The Times of India rated the film one-and-a-half out of five stars and wrote that "In a badly written, poorly conceived film about three friends going on a trip to a devilish place, interest is confined to visuals, mostly of animals who appear regardless of their unique habitats".
 A critic from Sify gave the film a verdict of below average and opined that "The film manages to give you some scary moments but that is not all that you want from a movie for sure.
 This ?supper? leaves you wanting for more!"